dime-coin/core-docs/docs/examples/transaction-tutorial-simple-spending.md

 Send 10 DIME to the address using the [`sendtoaddress` RPC](../api/rpc-wallet.md#sendtoaddress).
 The returned hex string is the transaction identifier ([TXID](../resources/glossary.md#transaction-identifiers)).

-The [`sendtoaddress` RPC](../api/rpc-wallet.md#sendtoaddress) automatically selects an [unspent transaction output](../resources/glossary.md#unspent-transaction-output) (UTXO) from which to spend the duffs.
-In this case, it withdrew the duffs from our only available UTXO, the [coinbase transaction](../resources/glossary.md#coinbase-transaction) for [block](../resources/glossary.md#block) #1 which matured with the creation of block #101.
+The [`sendtoaddress` RPC](../api/rpc-wallet.md#sendtoaddress) automatically selects an [unspent transaction output](../resources/glossary.md#unspent-transaction-output) (UTXO) from which to spend the dimecoins.
+In this case, it withdrew the dimecoins from our only available UTXO, the [coinbase transaction](../resources/glossary.md#coinbase-transaction) for [block](../resources/glossary.md#block) #1 which matured with the creation of block #101.

 ``` bash
 > dimecoin-cli -regtest sendtoaddress $NEW_ADDRESS 10.00